 Students are assigned to an Academic Advisor who will assist them in planning a program of study and selecting appropriate courses.
 The advisor is available to the student for advice and counsel regarding academic plans, progress, and other matters related to academic achievement.
 It is to the advantage of the student to select an area of concentration as early as possible in his/her academic career.
-Although advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia State College.
+Students who are undecided about a program of study should follow the general guidelines for Areas A, B, C, D, and E of the Core Curriculum until an area of concentration has been chosen.
+Although faculty advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia College.

 An applicant whose placement test results require enrollment in one or more courses numbered below 1000 will be classified as a Learning Support student and admitted to the Learning Support program.
+Learning Support students must first register for all required Learning Support courses before being allowed to register for other courses.

-All first-time full-time students are required to enroll in SGSC 1000 - College Orientation and Success.
+All first-time full-time students are required to enroll in SGC 1000 - College Orientation and Success.
 Returning students on probation and/or suspension may also be required to enroll in this course.
-Former students who were academically suspended the last semester of attendance may be required to enroll upon readmission into South Georgia State College.
+Former students who were academically suspended the last semester of attendance may be required to enroll upon readmission into South Georgia College.
 Examinations used in granting credit to students will not be allowed to exempt a student from taking the course.
-The one-hour credit given for this course will impact the academic progress - grades issued are A, B, C, D, and F - as the credit will transfer as an institutional credit.
+The one-hour credit given for this course will impact the academic progress - grades issued are A, B, C, D, and F - as the credit will transfer as an institutional credit and count towards graduation requirements for the A.A. and A.S. degrees.

 Registration for classes is held before the beginning of each semester.
-Registration dates, times, procedures, and deadlines for fee payment are published on the South Georgia State College web site.
+Registration dates, times, procedures, and deadlines for fee payment are published on the South Georgia College web site.
 Students are not officially registered for classes until all fees are paid.
 Students' class schedules become official the day following the last day to register or change a class each semester.
 (See the Academic Calendar for appropriate dates.)
 Courses shown on the official schedule will reflect a grade at the end of the semester unless a course was officially cancelled.